Through the wine region of Franconia – along the Main in a camper van

 Painting exhibitions are now held in the former storage rooms.
 There is also a museum that introduces visitors to the region's wines with interesting exhibits.
 In the glasses in the photo above you can smell various wine aromas, for example.
 We enjoy our afternoon with an extended, hearty lunch "Im Bären", the village inn next door, where we eat delicious Franconian Sauerbraten with potato dumplings.

-The last goal of our motorhome journey through the wine country Franconia is the small town Karlstadt with the castle ruin, which watches over the place on the other side of the Main.
-Two city gates are still well preserved and along the Main the city wall separates the place from the river.
-There is a reason for this, as we can see when entering through the city gate facing the river, because the flooding of the Main reached alarming highs over the centuries.
-The place has obviously experienced some disasters in the course of its existence.
+The last destination of our motorhome trip through the wine country of Franconia is the small town Karlstadt with the castle ruins that watch over the town on the other side of the Main.
+Two city gates are still well preserved and along the Main the city wall separates the town from the river.
+As we can see when entering through the city gate facing the river, there is a reason for this, because the flooding of the Main reached alarming highs here over the centuries.
+The place has obviously experienced some disasters throughout its existence.

-Although the rain clouds slowly gather over us, we are lucky in our tour of the city and can see the market square with its town hall, the fountain and the half-timbered houses, without having to use the umbrellas brought along.
-Karlstadt is a pretty wine village in the Franconian wine country, which once again shows us all the characteristics of the region that we have traveled in recent days: viticulture, good food, the Main, who has always accompanied us and the pretty half-timbered places, which line the banks of the river.
-A gourmet tour comes to an end, which we will not forget so quickly.
+Although the rain clouds are slowly gathering above us, we are lucky on our tour of the city and can see the market square with its town hall, fountain and half-timbered houses without having to use the umbrellas we brought with us.
+Karlstadt is a pretty wine town in the Franconian wine country, which once again shows us all the characteristics of the region that we have traveled to in the last few days: viticulture, Hiking, good food, the Main that has always accompanied us, as well as the pretty half-timbered towns that line the banks of the river.
+A gourmet tour comes to an end that we will not soon forget.

-Enjoyment travel tips for the wine region Franconia
+Pleasure travel tips for the wine region of Franconia

 97493 Garstadt on the Main